HUTCHINSON—Staff at Horizons Mental Health Center thought they could improve access to care at their clinic, but they were shocked by just how much.

 Horizons recently gathered feedback as part of the clinic’s patient and family engagement efforts and through meetings with community partners, said Vikki Mader, Health Information Management Director and Risk Manager at Horizons.

 “One of the major complaints was that it took too long to get in to be seen for an initial visit,” Mader said.
-“Often the next day is just too long for someone struggling with a mental health issue.
-And we were only able to schedule about 77 percent of initial visits on the same day.”
+“Often the next day is just too long for someone struggling with a mental health issue."
+At that point, they were only able to schedule about 29 percent of initial visits on the same day.

 So, in November, Horizons fundamentally changed their workflow.